OCamlverse/ocamlverse.github.io/content/quickstart_ocaml_project_dune.md

 Let's explore how to start building an OCaml project.
 The project we will be building is a To-Do List app, which connects to a PostgreSQL database as its datastore.
 However, this post will only cover initializing and bootstrapping the project.
-Specifically, we will be setting up Dune (formerly named Jbuilder) to build our app.
+Specifically, we will be setting up Dune to build our app.

-Dune, formerly Jbuilder, is the state-of-the-art build system that is currently overtaking OASIS as the de facto build system for new projects.
-The overview and strengths sections of Dune’s readme explain why so: it’s fast, has no system dependencies, supports parallel builds, generates configuration and install files easily, and has first-class Windows support.
-If it’s not enough, Dune also supports cross-compilation, builtin testing, and ReasonML syntax out-of-the-box!

 ## Requirements

 To be able to follow this tutorial, you would need to have opam, the OCaml package manager, installed.
 Consult the official docs on how to install it on your machine.
-I recommend using your OS package manager, but if you’re downloading the binary, don’t forget to also download an external solver beforehand.
+I recommend using your OS package manager.

 You can verify your opam installation with the following command:

 ```
 $ opam --version
-1.2.2
+2.0.1
 ```

-This tutorial assumes MacOS or Linux environment, but theoretically it should also work on Windows.
+This tutorial assumes MacOS or Linux environment.
+For Windows, see [Windows Support](windows.md).

 ## Editor setup

 You will also need to setup your editor to handle OCaml files.
 I highly recommend Microsoft’s VSCode with the vscode-reasonml extension as it works great out of the box (seriously, it rocks!).